The Pride of PH!

 Q: Are there fees for Marching Band?

 A. Marching Band fees are set by the cost per student of Band Camp.
-Check back here around April 2016 for the cost of band camp for the 2016-17 school year.
-Fundraisers are available throughout the year to help pay these fees.
-In addition to this fee, students are expected to purchase their own marching band shoes (“Dinkles”), marching shoes, and long black socks.
+Generally fees are $100.00 for the entire marching band In addition to this fee, students are expected to purchase their own marching band shoes (“Dinkles”), marching shoes, and long black socks.

 Q: Where can I purchase these marching gloves and long black socks?